Introduction to Arrays in c language

 int thirdElement = numbers[2]; // Accessing the third element

-Loops are commonly used to iterate over the elements of an array.
+Loops are commonly used to iterate through an array:

 for (int i = 0; i < 5; ++i) {